Guaranteed recovery of quantum processes from few measurements: Results

 where $\lambda \in [0,1]$.
 The depolarizing channel corresponds to a physically relevant error model that maximally violates our model assumption of low Kraus rank; see, e.g., Ref.\ \cite[Chapter 8.3.4]{NieChu10}.

 We test the reconstruction of $T_0$ for different values of $\lambda \in [0,1]$.
 For the sake of clarity, we completely suppress additive noise ($e=0$) and set the error threshold $\eta=10\, \eps$.
 The results are presented in Figure~\ref{fig:noisy}(right) and demonstrate the robustness guaranteed by Theorem~\ref{thm:robustness}.
-The reconstruction error $\fnorm{T^\rec - T_0}$ depends roughly linearly $\lambda$.
+The reconstruction error $\TwoNorm{J(T^\rec - T_0)}$ depends roughly linearly $\lambda$.
 Here, the diamond norm minimizations \eqref{eq:dNormRec} and \eqref{eq:CdNormRec}, perform worse than the constrained trace norm minimization \eqref{eq:CTrNormRec} and the CPT-fit \eqref{eq:CPTRec}.

-In the case of measurement noise, the reconstruction error $\fnorm{T^\rec - T_0}$ approaches the optimal value $\lTwoNorm{e}$ in the limit of large $m$, see Figure~\ref{sfig:noisy:a}(left).
+In the case of measurement noise, the reconstruction error $\TwoNorm{J(T^\rec - T_0)}$ approaches the optimal value $\lTwoNorm{e}$ in the limit of large $m$, see Figure~\ref{sfig:noisy:a}(left).
 In the case of a model mismatch, the reconstruction error decreases below the mismatch parameter $\lambda$ and vanishes if $m$ approaches the full dimension of $\CPT(\CC^n)$, see Figure~\ref{sfig:noisy:a}(right).

-We find it worthwhile to share one interesting numerical observation on the unconstrained diamond norm reconstruction~\eqref{eq:dNormRec}: The optimal value $\dnorm{T^\rec}$ of the reconstruction seems to decrease with the reconstruction error $\fnorm{T^\rec - T_0}$, see Figure~\ref{sfig:noisy:c}.
+We find it worthwhile to share one interesting numerical observation on the unconstrained diamond norm reconstruction~\eqref{eq:dNormRec}.
+For this purpose we assume that $T_0$ is a quantum channel, i.e. $T_0 \in \CPT(\CC^n)$, so that $\dnorm{T_0}=1$.
+Then the optimal value $\dnorm{T^\rec}$ of the reconstruction seems to decrease with the reconstruction error $\TwoNorm{J(T^\rec - T_0)}$, see Figure~\ref{sfig:noisy:c}.
 Hence, this reconstruction procedure does not only yield good approximations to the measured channel $T_0$, but its optimal value also provides some indication of the reconstruction error's size.

 One can exploit this observation by using both the CPT-fit \eqref{eq:CPTRec} and the unconstrained diamond norm reconstruction \eqref{eq:dNormRec}.
 The CPT-fit is the fastest reconstruction procedure and yields the smallest error.
 Complementing this, the diamond norm minimization provides an indication of what the error might be.
 In the CPT-fit, the reconstructed map $T^\rec$ is always a quantum channel, i.e., $T^\rec \in \CPT(\CC^n)$.
 In contrast, the solution of the diamond norm minimization can, in principle, be any map in $\LL(\CC^n)$.
 The latter also holds true for the unconstrained trace norm reconstruction \eqref{eq:TrNormRec}, but we could not observe a similar feature of its minimum value.